-We used a portion of the IPO proceeds to continue funding the expansion of our direct sales force and commercial organization related to Barostim in the U.S. We continued investing in research and development in the near term to improve clinical outcomes, optimize patient adoption and comfort, increase patient access and enhance the physician and patient experience.
+We used a portion of the IPO proceeds to continue funding the expansion of our direct sales force and commercial organization related to Barostim in the U.S. We have continued investing in research and development to improve clinical outcomes, optimize patient adoption and comfort, increase patient access, and enhance the physician and patient experience.
 Longer term, we plan to explore Barostim's potential to expand its indications for use to other cardiovascular diseases.

-On October 31, 2022, we entered into a loan and security agreement under which we may borrow, subject to our achievement of certain milestones, up to a total of \$50.0 million in a series of term loans described in Note 5 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K, and we borrowed \$7.5 million of such total on that date to fund our commercial and investment efforts.
+On October 31, 2022, we entered into the Loan Agreement under which we may borrow, subject to our achievement of certain milestones, up to a total of \$50.0 million in a series of Term Loans described in Note 4 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K, and we borrowed \$7.5 million of such total on that date to fund our commercial and investment efforts.
+On March 10, 2023, we borrowed the \$7.5 million remaining under the first tranche of the Loan Agreement.
+On December 15, 2023, we borrowed \$15.0 million under the second tranche of the Loan Agreement.
+We had \$30.0 million in outstanding Term Loans under the Loan Agreement at December 31, 2023.
+The Loan Agreement provides for an additional tranche of up to \$20.0 million, based on the timing and other conditions set forth in the Loan Agreement.
 As a result of these investments and our commercialization efforts, we expect to continue to incur net losses for the next several years, which may require additional funding and could include future equity and debt financing.